bootdotdev/blog/content/backend/become-backend-developer.md

 The big secret to landing a backend job as a self-taught developer is to build an amazing online presence that flaunts your work.
 As we mentioned above:

-* Put some work into your public Github profile
+* Put some work into your public GitHub profile
 * Build some open-source projects
 * Contribute to existing open-source projects
 * Build a great LinkedIn landing page and do some networking